-With constant changes and updates due to COVID-19, the Department of Chemistry has created this page with helpful links and resources for students, however the most comprehensive and up-to-date information and resources can be found on the University of Illinois COVID-19 site.
-The College of Liberal Arts & Sciences also has a COVID-19 information site.
+With constant changes and updates due to COVID-19, the Department of Chemistry has created this page to direct visitors on our website to the most comprehensive and up-to-date information and resources, which can be found at the University of Illinois COVID-19 site.

 The university is implementing several COVID-19 changes for Summer 2022 including:

 - On-campus testing locations: Due to logistics and demand, we are downsizing to one on-campus COVID-19 testing site at the Illini Union.
 View the testing locations page of the COVID-19 website for the most updated details and hours.